 ✅ It is free to integrate with other solutions and tools in your technology stack;

 ✅ The robot code is yours.
-You can send it to whoever you want, run it wherever you want (Win/Linux/Mac VMs, containers, serverless), migrate to another solution whenever you want;
+You can send it to whomever you want, run it wherever you want (Win/Linux/Mac VMs, containers, serverless), migrate to another solution whenever you want;

 ✅ Automations can be created in the Editor of your choice, with numerous excellent and free options: VScode, PyCharm, etc. Today it doesn’t even make sense for a company to charge for licenses in development;

-✅ Automations can be orchestrated on the platform of your choice or switched to another when you want;
+✅ Automations can be orchestrated on the platform of your choice or switched to another platform if you decide it;

 ✅ The tools are mostly free, with affordable prices and the option to pay monthly or according to use;

 ✅ Because it is affordable and an open tech, Python RPA can coexist with other tools;